-saggostione for ramming the oxereion Time consideration (min) Reading time Intro Case work Presentation of results Reflection All in all 0 0 10 10 5 25 Necessary reading ading No extra time needed Intro 1 in task oute the materia al Exercise - Groups come together and discuss (two impact chains: drought (italic) sea-level rise (normal font) Presentation of results Group leaders (cards marked by ) explain impact chain in a conce, both groups are organised, ask the other group to local impact chain: Do they see other ways of organising the fact can they explain them? (especially impact chain 2) oup to look at g the factors? the Reflection the di Do a quick round (e.g. talking stick) to gather first impressions, e.g. on the difference between the two impact chains; note more detailed ob- servations for the reflection at the end of the module.
-Additional info - Do a head count of participants in the room right before the exercise, and hand out only that as information sheets as there are participants.
-If fewer than 20, make a selection of cards from chain 2.
-You could do the task in plenary: ask the group dealing wire case (sea-level rise) to go first while the other participants and then swap for the second case (drought). - For of her ideas see t ask 3 in casev ork 2B.
-Preparation - Prepare the material to distribute: copy and cut the following pages - Keep a printout of the complete impact chains in case you get lost
+Suggestions for running the exercise Time consideration (min) Reading time Intro Case work Presentation of results Reflection All in all 0 0 10 10 5 25 Necessary reading No extra tim e needed Intro ExplainDistribut task te the materia I Exercise come togethe el rise (normal (two impact ch ains: drought (italic) Presentation of results Group leaders (cards marked by ) explain impact chain in plenary Once, both groups are organised, ask the other group to look at the impact chain: Do they see other ways of organising the factors?
+How can they explain them? (especially impact chain 2) the Reflection - Do a quick round (e.g. talking stick) to gather first impressions, e.g. on the difference between the two impact chains; note more detailed observations for the reflection at the end of the module.
+Additional info - Do a head count of participants in the room right before the exer and hand out only that as information sheets as there are particip If fewer than 20, make a selection of cards from chain 2. - You could do the task in plenary: ask the group dealing with the case (sea-level rise) to go first while the other participants obse and then swap for the second case (drought). - For other ideas see task 3 in casework 2B.
+Preparation Prepare the material to distribute: copy and cut the following pages Keep a printout of the complete impact chains in case you get lost